Origin of Edge Currents in Chiral Active Liquids

-Here we demonstrate that localized edge currents have a simple physical origin-- the global balance of angular momentum.
-We derive effective hydrodynamic equations that explain the localization length of the current as a balance of dissipation through the substrate friction and internal shear viscosity.
-However, the amplitude of the current emerges as a consequence of the efficient conversion of locally injected spin into orbital angular momentum and requires a particle framework to describe.
-Starting from microscopic equations of motion for chiral active dimers, we derive a relationship between the mean edge current and microscopic system parameters, leading to a chiral edge current conductance law analogous to Ohm's law.
-This conductance law is expected to be general for interparticle interactions that conserve angular momentum.
-Additionally, for the model we consider, we can solve for the full statistics of the edge currents in simple geometries.
+Here we demonstrate that the global balance of angular momentum provides an unambiguous origin for edge currents as well as a direct connection to the microscopic details of the system.
+We first derive effective hydrodynamic equations that explain the localization length of the current as a balance of dissipation through the substrate friction and internal shear viscosity.
+However, the total current emerges as a consequence of the accumulation of the injected angular momentum in the form of orbital angular momentum and requires a particle framework to describe.
+Then, starting from microscopic equations of motion for chiral active dimers, we derive a relationship between the global angular momentum, mean edge current, and microscopic system parameters, leading to a chiral edge current conductance law analogous to Ohm's law.
+This framework and analogous conductance laws are expected to be general for interparticle interactions that conserve angular momentum, as we analytically show in the supplementary materials (SM) for other chiral systems where angular momentum is introduced in distinct ways.
+Additionally, for the model we consider here, we can solve for the full statistics of the edge currents in simple geometries.
 These statistics are equilibrium-like, with activity shifting only the mean of the distribution.

 We consider a minimal model of chiral active particles composed of $N$ identical dimers in two dimensions \cite{Hargus2020}.
 Every dimer consists of two equivalent monomers, each of mass $m$, bonded harmonically with a spring of stiffness $k$ and resting length $\sigma$.
 The bonding potential energy within a dimer is given by $k(\abs{\textbf{d}_i}-\sigma)^2/2$, where $\textbf{d}_i$ is the relative position vector connecting the two bonded monomers, and we will work in the limit that $k$ is large.
 The interaction potential energy between non-bonded monomers is given by the Weeks-Chandler-Andersen short-ranged repulsive interaction potential \cite{Weeks1971_WCA}, which sets their diameter to $\sigma$ and characteristic energy scale to be $\epsilon$.
 We evolve our system according to the under-damped Langevin equations of motion